LightLodges/gltfi/README.md

-# Working Group Name
+# glt.fi

 ## About:
-Description of working working group
+Open source tooling and shortcode for glTF asset sharing and portability, tracking and extensions

+## FAQ:
+Question: Who hosts this?

+Who is developing glt.fi?

+Who are the partners of this project?

 ## How you can get involved:
-- The group meets on _____ days every _____ week(s) at _____ UTC (24:00 Format)
+- This open source development group meets on the first Tuesday of the month at 9AM PST
-- We track our active tickets with our [Github Projects Kanban Backlog](../../projects/1?add_cards_query=is%3Aopen)
+- We track our active tickets on github
-- We organize our backlog with intent using github [Milestones](../../milestones) which makes it easier to track progress based on desired outcomes and objectives.
+- We organize our backlog with intent using github
-- We discuss our efforts using [github discussions](../../discussions)
+- We discuss our efforts using github
 - Any questions?
-Contact the designated working group lead(s) ______

-Our Commitments:
-- Recurring meeting is at ___
-- Our [working agreement can be found here](../../discussions) on github discussions
-- We have a group retrospective on the 4th ___ of every month to reflect on what is going well, what could be improved, and what we will do differently next cycle.
-- We will / or will not be recording our meetings and you can or can not find those meeting recordings here
-- We will create an agenda before our recurring meetings, and take notes during our meeting.
+Contact evo